earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 <stdin>:1:5: corporate_speak.misc Minimize your use of corporate catchphrases like this one.
 ```

-Learning from all the best writers is a very lofty goal and `proselint` has several interesting sources of rules but they fall sort of the goal of collecting all the worlds writing advice in a parsable form.
+Learning from all the best writers is a very lofty objective, and `proselint` has accumulated some valuable rules, but it falls short of its goal of collecting all the worlds writing advice in a parsable form.
 Ignoring and excluding rules are also not fully supported.

 ### Coverage